ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ##### Quick fixes:
 I had to create another account with domain admin privileges in order authenticate to AD in shuffle.
 Also many of things that I did here like RDP from `anywhere` , is only for testing purposes only.
-Never unnecessary ports to the internet.
+Never open unnecessary ports to the internet.

 ----